This post may contain affiliate links. Read my disclosure policy.

 How to Make Gluten Free Eclairs

-- Bake: Bake the eclair shells first at 425ºF for 10 minutes, and then at 350ºF for another 25 minutes.
-Now, take the shells out and turn them upside down on the baking sheet.
-Poke small holes in the bottoms to vent the steam, and return them to the oven, holes facing up, for another 5 minutes.
-When you take them out of the oven again, leave the pastries upside down and let them cool completely before you fill them.
+- Bake: Brush with egg wash.
+Bake at 425ºF for 10 minutes, and then at 350ºF for another 25 minutes.
+Flip baked shells upside down and poke small holes in the bottoms.
+Return them to the oven, holes facing up, for another 5 minutes.

 - Fill: Starting with the first eclair shell, use the holes you made to vent the steam.
 Place the tip of the piping bag into each hole, and squeeze.
 Repeat with the other eclairs until all the pastries are full.